jheagle/si-funciona/README.md

 <a name="module_objectHelpers.isObject"></a>

 ### objectHelpers.isObject(object) ⇒ <code>boolean</code>
-Check if the provided thing is an object.
+Check if the provided thing is an object / array.

 **Kind**: static method of [<code>objectHelpers</code>](#module_objectHelpers)